Codex-Enigma/Online-Retail-Analysis/README.md

 - `CustomerID` – Customer identifier
 - `Country` – Customer location

-> ⚠️ Note: `InvoiceDate` was originally a string.
+> ⚠️ Note: `Imported using CMD after creating a table in MYSQL`
+> -  `InvoiceDate` was imported into string to avoid error.
 It was converted to `DATETIME` format using:
 ```
 UPDATE RETAIL
 SET InvoiceDate = STR_TO_DATE(InvoiceDate, '%Y-%m-%d %H:%i:%s')